elabbarw/n8n-nodes-md2docx/README.md

 # n8n Community Node: Markdown → DOCX

 Convert Markdown text into a DOCX file inside your n8n workflows.
 This node uses `@mohtasham/md-to-docx` to generate a `.docx` and outputs it as binary data.
+No Pandoc or custom builds required.

 - **Purpose**: Turn Markdown content from incoming items into a Word document with customizable formatting
 - **Input sources**: JSON field (string) or Binary text file